HackYourFuture-CPH/program/shared-modules/collaboration-via-github/week1/session-materials/additional_exercises.md

 5.  create a new local branch `feature/new_sentence` and write "learning code" on the second line, commit, and push the branch to github;
 6.  on the local branch `feature/new_sentence`, edit the second line to "learning code javascript" and save the file, do **not** commit;
 7.  move to main, you should get an error, remember you don't want to commit because your feature is not complete yet, but you still need to move to main;
-8.  once you are on `mamainster`, you want to work on a different feature so create a new local branch named `feature/new_number`;
+8.  once you are on `main`, you want to work on a different feature so create a new local branch named `feature/new_number`;
 9.  on branch `feature/new_number`, add a new line with number 1 to `project.txt`, commit, and push to github;
 10. go to github and on the branch `feature/new_number` add one more line with number 2 to `project.txt`;
 11. on your computer, add a new line with number 3 to `project.txt` and save, do **not** commit;